A manual tile cutter is an essential home renovation tool. Join us as we review and evaluate the best manual tile cutter for beginner’s home use.

 - Bicycle grip handle for easier repeat cutting

 - Some have mentioned that it isn’t great with porcelain

-This manual tile cutter is fantastic for both porcelain and ceramic tiles.
-It’s got a simple scoring and snapping process that allows you to quickly rip and cut tiles diagonally.
-The construction of the manual tile cutter with its chrome-plated steel rails and linear ball bearing slides allows smooth scoring on larger tiles.
+As a manual porcelain tile cutter, it’s reputation is impeccable.
+The tool is also great for cutting ceramic tiles.
+It’s has a simple scoring and snapping process that allows you to rip and cut tiles diagonally.
+Its chrome-plated steel rails and linear ball bearing slides allows smooth scoring on larger tiles.

-The heavy-duty rubber pads along with cutting table extensions also provide extra stability while the bicycle grip handle will make cutting a whole lot easier.
+The heavy-duty rubber pads, along with cutting table extensions, also provide extra stability, while the bicycle grip handle will make cutting easier.
 This particular model also comes with a titanium-coated scoring wheel.
-For an easier cutting process, your purchase also comes with an adjustable measurement guide.
+For an easier cutting process, this model includes an adjustable measurement guide.
 You can also easily clean your manual tile cutter with compressed air or soap and water if needed.